PelionIoT/mbed-cloud-sdk-java/README.md

 ```
 ## Usage
 These instructions can also be found in the [official documentation](https://cloud.mbed.com/docs/latest/mbed-cloud-sdk-java/):
-1. Create an API key on [Mbed Cloud Portal](https://portal.mbedcloud.com/).
+1. Create an API key on [Pelion Cloud Portal](https://portal.mbedcloud.com/).
 2. Import the SDK to your project using one of the packages listed above.
 3. Create a configuration object:
     ```java
         String logLevel = "BODY"; //Defines the logging level of HTTP communications.
 See CallLogLevel for more information.
-        String apiKey = "<apikey>"; //API key to use for contacting Mbed Cloud.
+        String apiKey = "<apikey>"; //API key to use for contacting Pelion Cloud.
         ConnectionOptions config = new ConnectionOptions(apiKey);
         config.setClientLogLevel(CallLogLevel.getLevel(logLevel));
     ```